Aniruthan1309/Data.run/README.md

+Note for Evaluators:
+This repository uses a branch-based development workflow.
+Individual features (such as document upload, search, indexing, data cleaning, and other components) have been developed and tested in separate feature branches.
+The main branch may not yet contain all completed work.
+Please review the relevant feature branches for the latest implementation and progress.

 # Data.run

 An AI-powered analytics agent that combines semantic document retrieval and Python-based data analysis to answer natural language queries over CSV and PDF files.